turingschool/populi_api/README.md

 All requests are configured to use rate limiting middleware that abides by [Populi's rate limiting policy](https://support.populiweb.com/hc/en-us/articles/223798787-API-Basics).

-As an end-user, this will appear as a slight enforced delay for requests when the requests-per-second limit is reached.
+As an end-user, this will appear as a slight enforced delay for requests when the requests-per-minute limit is reached.

 ### Errors